StyraInc/regal/docs/cicd.md

 regal_lint_policies:
   stage: regal-lint
   image:
-    # For production workflows, use a specific version, like v0.16.0
+    # For production workflows, use a specific version, like v0.22.0
     name: ghcr.io/styrainc/regal:latest
     entrypoint: ['/bin/sh', '-c']
   script:
     - regal lint ./policy
+  rules:
+    - if: '$CI_PIPELINE_SOURCE == "merge_request_event"'
 ```

+The above will run Regal on the `policy` directory when a merge request is created or updated.